DCC-EX/WebThrottle-EX/CONTRIBUTING.md

 or better yet, in the format `user-feature`.
 This way it is easy to see who is using which branch and the feature they are implementing.
 Once you have made these changes, you can either open a pull request to `master` or just merge it to `master` yourself, it is completely up to you.

 **Note:** Never touch the `build` branch!
-This is the live, end-user version of WebThrottle-EX and is only pushed to when a release is made.
+This is the live, end-user version of EX-WebThrottle and is only pushed to when a release is made.

 ## What files are where?
 `index.html` - this is where the main code for the webpage is.
 There is only one html page, it is manipulated by JavaScript.